There are many signs and symptoms that can fall under a TMJ disorder. This is a common syndrome that affects the quality of life of so many people.

 - Clicking or popping of the jaw joints

-If you are experiencing any of the symptoms described here, please call for your complimentary exam and consultation.
+If you are experiencing any of the symptoms described here, please call our Rochester, MI TMJ dentists at (248) 656-2020.